 Additional required readings such as journal/newspaper articles will be posted on Blackboard.
-Questions on any material covered in these presentations, readings or videos will be fair game for the exams.
-Several folders include additional required readings and videos.
+Questions on any material covered in these presentations, readings or videos will be fair game for the exam.
+Folders in "Course Materials" on Blackboard include additional required readings and videos.